 Cost (USD) 4-night option: $2902 per person based on double occupancy; $3632 per person for single occupancy (Double occupancy rate is for two people booking together; rooms are private and singles will not be paired)

-Deposit & Cancellation Policy: 50% refundable deposit due at time of booking.
+Deposit & Cancellation Policy: A 50% partially-refundable deposit is due at the time of booking.
 Only 50% of your deposit (i.e., 25% of the total balance) will be refunded if you request cancellation more than 90 days in advance of the first day of the workshop.
-Total balance is due 90 days in advance of first day of workshop.
-Entire payment including deposit becomes non-refundable 60 days in advance.
+Total balance is due 90 days in advance of first day of workshop, and entire payment including deposit becomes non-refundable after this time.
 Trip insurance is recommended.

 Who: Active photographers ranging from beginner to advanced.
 Participants should be familiar with their camera menus & controls before arriving and basic photography concepts (aperture/shutter speed/ISO, depth-of-field, basic composition, etc.) but do not need to be experts.

 Workshop Group Size: 6 max, 2 min.
 Workshop will not be canceled as long as minimum is met.

 What's Included: Round-trip transportation from Fairbanks to the Lodge at Black Rapids, lodging & meals at the Lodge, transportation during workshop, photography guiding & instruction

 What's Not Included: Airfare to/from Fairbanks, lodging/meals in Fairbanks, camera gear, outdoor gear, alcoholic beverages (imbibing is not recommended on nights we plan to shoot the aurora)